Vincentive1232/Flying_Robot_Project/README.md

   - `autonomous_sequence_high_level.py`: Guide the real drone to follow a figure-8 trajectory with rust lee-controller.

 - `Estimator_MEKF`:
-  - `StateEstimation_MEKF`: Simulation code for MEKF(Multiplicative Extended Kalman Filter)
+  - `StateEstimation_MEKF`: Simulation code for MEKF (Multiplicative Extended Kalman Filter).
   - `app_hello_rs_estimator`: Reimplementation of MEKF in Rust using OutofTreeEstimator api in Crazyflie-firmware.

 - `Motion_Planning`: